suu00k1459/OST/SYSTEM.md

-# FLEAD: Federated Learning for IoT Anomaly Detection with Multi-Broker Kafka
+# FLEAD: Federated Learning for IoT Anomaly Detection with Single-Broker Kafka

 ---

 ## SYSTEM OVERVIEW

-FLEAD (Federated Learning for Edge Anomaly Detection) is a distributed machine learning system that trains 2,407 IoT devices locally across 4 independent Kafka brokers while coordinating globally to improve anomaly detection accuracy.
-The multi-broker architecture simulates realistic enterprise IoT deployments with independent data streams and fault tolerance.
+FLEAD (Federated Learning for Edge Anomaly Detection) is a distributed machine learning system that trains 2,407 IoT devices locally using a single Kafka broker while coordinating globally to improve anomaly detection accuracy.
+The single-broker configuration is optimized for local testing and development.

 ### The Problem We're Solving: